-Therefore, the optimal point $F(x_1,x_2,\cdots,x_n)$ holds when the function satisfies,
+Therefore, the optimal point ${\bf F}(x_1,x_2,\cdots,x_n)$ holds when the function satisfies,

-From the equations above, we can see that Fermat point in norm-1 space may have infinity solutions.
-The visual representation with random 50 points in $\mathbb{R}^2$ space can be illustrated as follows.
+From the solutions above, we can see that Fermat point in norm-1 space may have infinity solutions.
+The visual representations with random 50 points in $\mathbb{R}^2$ space can be illustrated as follow.